David Schurmann

-David Schurmann is a film director, producer, screenwriter, explorer, author, speaker, CEO and public figure.
+David Schurmann is a film director, producer, screenwriter, explorer, author and CEO.

+Early life

+Schurmann started filming at age 13 during the Schurmann Family first circumnavigation of the globe.

+He received his formal training in film and television in New Zealand, completing his education in the United States.
+He has since worked as a director and producer of feature films, television programs and documentaries.

 Career

-Schurmann, best known for Little Secret Brazil's official 2017 Oscar entry, first showed his passion for filmmaking at age 13 when he began filming the adventures during the Schurmann Family first circumnavigation of the globe.
-He received his formal training in film and television in New Zealand.
-He received his formal training in film and television in New Zealand.
-He then completed his education in the United States.
-He has worked internationally as a director and producer of feature films, television programs and documentaries.

 As producer/director/cinematographer of the Schurmann Family Adventures, he has filmed around the world, most notably during the Magellan Global Adventure (1997–2000).

-In 2007, Schurmann released his first feature film, The World Twice Around, a documentary that won two awards at the Recife Film Festival in Brazil, for Best Film and Best Sound Editing.
-The film also received the Best Film Award at the CineBrasil Film Festival Buenos Aires (Argentina), Milan (Italy), Rome (Italy) and New York City (USA0.
-The film was broadcast on the Discovery Channel and is currently available on Netflix.
+In 2007, Schurmann released his first feature film, The World Twice Around, a documentary that won two awards at the Recife Cinema Festival (Cine PE), for Best Film and Best Sound Editing.
+In 2011 he released Missing, a suspense/horror mockumentary film.

-In 2011 he released Missing, a transmídia project and suspense/horror mockumentary film. he project, developed and shot for less than $35,000, questions what is real on the Internet and social networks.
-The film became a transmídia success story.

 Between 2009 and 2012, he produced and directed the documentary and series U-513 Lonely Wolf, about the great search and discovery of the German submarine German submarine U-513 sunk in the coast of southern Brazil.

-David then directed and produced the feature film (fiction) Little Secret based on the story of Katherine Schurmann, his adopted sister.
-The film, which he worked on for six years, became Brazil's official Oscar representative in 2017 and had a successful run at the box office.
-It is available on Amazon Prime Video.
+Schurmann then directed and produced the feature film Little Secret, based on the story of Katherine Schurmann, his adopted sister.
+The film, which he worked on for six years, was chose as the Brazilian submission for the Academy Award for Best International Feature Film in 2017.

-In 2017, the National Geographic Channel released the 11-part series Orient Expedition which David Schurmann directed and produced.
+In 2017, the National Geographic released the 11-part series Orient Expedition, which Schurmann directed and produced.